hafstad/designsystem/docs/DEVELOPER.md

 # Go to the Kirby directory:
 cd designsystem

-# Add the main Angular repository as an upstream remote to your repository:
+# Add the main Kirby repository as an upstream remote to your repository:
 git remote add upstream https://github.com/kirbydesign/designsystem
 ```
 ## Installing NPM Modules